tlmader/theodoric/README.md

 * Github Pages - Remote testing

 Run game:
-Play [online](Tlmader.github.io) or download the [package](https://github.com/Tlmader/theodoric/archive/master.zip).
+Play [online](Tlmader.github.io) or download the [package](https://github.com/Tlmader/theodoric/archive/master.zip) and unzip in an empty folder.
 WARNING: The package has an issue with playing the game's audio - the audio may sound sluggish.

 Controls:
 * WASD - Move